-If the protected site is offline and Site Recovery Manager cannot perform its usual tasks in a timely manner which increases the RTO to an unacceptable level, you can run the recovery with the forced recovery option.
+If the protected site is offline and Site Recovery Manager cannot perform its tasks in a timely manner, this increases the RTO to an unacceptable level.
+In such a case, you can run a recovery plan with the forced recovery option.
 Forced recovery starts the virtual machines on the recovery site without performing any operations on the protected site.

 After you resolve the underlying issue, run planned migration on the recovery plan again, resolve any problems that occur, and rerun the plan until it finishes successfully.
 Running the recovery plan again does not affect the recovered virtual machines at the recovery site.